My 2C-3A Curly Girl Tips and Tricks

 11. If You’re Going to Use Heat, Make It Hot & Gentle

 This is something I just learned!
 Normally, I don’t use heat on my hair at all.
-Whenever I did, I always stuck to low heat and low power.
+Whenever I did, I always kept it on low heat and low power.
 Apparently, this is wrong!

 At my last haircut, my stylist told me that if I ever diffuse my hair, I should use high heat and low power.
 The reason?
 The more your hair gets jostled about, the more frizz.
-Low heat takes your hair longer to dry, which allows more time for your wet hair to get bumped and moved about.
+Low heat takes your hair longer to dry, giving your wet hair more time to get bumped and moved.

 I hate sweating over a blow dryer for longer than I have to, so it’s important to invest in a good hair dryer to seal in your style without frizz.